jcharbneau/capstone-project-rosy_economix/README.md

 If you really want to stand out, here are some suggestions

-- use truly large data (multiple-many GB; just don't run up a huge cloud bill!!)
+- use truly large data (multiple/many GB; just don't run up a huge cloud bill!!)
+- use a streaming/real time data set/use case
 - spend a good amount of time on your data model and DAG diagram so that it doesn't just become a bell and whistle readers pass over
   - make sure its accurate and complete (not outdated)
   - make sure they're easy to read and understand